-Access Scholarship: This scholarship is available to provide an opportunity for eligible students to attend WJU for the same cost as attending any University of California campus.
+Access Scholarship: This scholarship is available to first-time freshman who have never attended college before to provide an opportunity to attend WJU for the same cost as attending any University of California campus.
 If a student is admitted to any UC campus, WJU will match the cost of tuition, room and board at that campus.
 The University of California is not affiliated with and does not endorse or support the WJU Access Scholarship.